$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Induction on Feynman amplitudes

 \section{Induction on Feynman amplitudes}

 In the present section we describe a general induction to control analytically the Feynman amplitudes which appear when we study the regularities of the stochastic trees appearing in our equation.
-This is the content of the main Theorem~\ref{ThmBlackBoxFeynmanGraphs}.
-To state this Theorem precisely, we need to introduce several layers of formalism.
-We first describe correctly the configuration spaces on which we work which is the content of Subsection~\ref{SubsectionConfigurationSpace}, then we give the definition of the Feynman graphs in subsection~\ref{subsectionfeynmangraphsdefi}.
-There is a subtlety in the stochastic estimates, since we work in the non stationary setting (our manifold $M$ is not a flat torus or $\mathbb{S}^3$ with the round metric) we need to control the size of the pointwise value of Littlewood--Paley blocks, we refer the reader to Lemma~\ref{lem:Kolmo} and Definition~\ref{def:Qgamma} where we discuss precisely these matters.
-In terms of Feynman amplitudes, this forces us to introduce a certain distinguished propagator $\mcQ^\gamma_x$ in which depends on some point $x\in M$, and scale the whole amplitude when all points collapse to the given point $x\in M$, we control the size of the amplitude uniformly in $x\in M$.
-Mathematically, this requires the definition of some pointed scaling space in Subsection~\ref{subsubsectionpointedscaling}.
-Finally the section concludes with the inductive proof of Theorem~\ref{ThmBlackBoxFeynmanGraphs} which involves a double scaling, where we need to control the growth of the amplitude when all points collide and also when all points collide on a given $x\in M$, uniformly in $x\in M$.
-This makes the proof much more involved than usual Weinberg convergence like Theorems in usual Quantum Field Theories.
-It is also because of these double scalings that we need the double extension Theorem~\ref{Thm:extensiontwosteps}.
-For several graphs that appear in our stochastic estimates which are enumerated in the first paragraph in Section~\ref{subsubsec:shielding}, we need to feed the induction Theorem~\ref{ThmBlackBoxFeynmanGraphs} with more informations, this uses subtle smoothing properties of the Schwartz kernel of the resonant product which is discussed in Subsection~\ref{subsect_smoothing_effect} and also some control of certain renormalized subamplitude in Subsection~\ref{subsect_rernorm_subamplitude}, we refer the reader to the relevant parts for more details but this can be read after one is used to the general inductive machinery.
+This is the content of Theorem \ref{ThmBlackBoxFeynmanGraphs}.
+We need to introduce several layers of formalism before giving this statement; they are interesting on their own.
+We first describe correctly in Section \ref{SubsectionConfigurationSpace} the configuration spaces on which we work, and give the definition of the Feynman graphs in Section \ref{subsectionfeynmangraphsdefi}. {Working in a non-homogeneous manifold, it turns out to be useful to introduce some} pointed scaling space in Section \ref{subsubsectionpointedscaling}. {The inductive proof of Theorem \ref{ThmBlackBoxFeynmanGraphs} is given in Section \ref{SectionProofGeneralWeinberg}.
+It} involves a double scaling, where we need to control the growth of the amplitude when all points collide and also when all points collide on a given $x\in M$, uniformly in $x\in M$.
+This makes the proof much more involved than the usual Weinberg convergence like theorems in usual Quantum Field Theories.
+It is also because of these double scalings that we need the double extension theorem from Theorem \ref{Thm:extensiontwosteps}.